RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 # GCloud GKE

-GKE access can be set up [via the Roadie Broker](#broker) or using an OAuth App.
+GKE access can be set up [via the Roadie Broker](#via-broker) or using an OAuth App.

-### Using an OAuth App:
->  ℹ️  NB: you will need read access (`Kubernetes engine viewer`) at a minimum to a cluster.
-Without read access, you will be unable to see your Kubernetes resources, with this configuration. ℹ️
+ℹ️  NB: you will need read access `Kubernetes engine viewer` at a minimum to a cluster.
+Without read access, you will be unable to see your Kubernetes resources, with this configuration.

 #### Step 1: Create an OAuth app